Regular Expressions

 The pattern if (match = string.match(...)) makes use of the fact that the value of an assignment expression (=) is the assigned value.
 You often aren’t sure that your call to match will succeed, so you can access the resulting object only inside an if statement that tests for this.
 To not break the pleasant chain of else if forms, we assign the result of the match to a binding and immediately use that assignment as the test for the if statement.

-If a line is not a section header or a property, the function checks whether it is a comment or an empty line using the expression /^\s*(;|$)/ to match lines that either contain only space, or space followed by a semicolon (making the rest of the line a comment).
+If a line is not a section header or a property, the function checks whether it is a comment or an empty line using the expression /^\s*(;|$)/ to match lines that either contain only whitespace, or whitespace followed by a semicolon (making the rest of the line a comment).
 When a line doesn’t match any of the expected forms, the function throws an exception.

 Code units and characters